slint-ui/slint/api/node/cover.md

 component.model = component.model.concat(4);
 ```

 Another option is to set an object that implements the {@link Model} interface.
-Rreading a Slint array property from JavaScript that was previously initialised from a {@link Model} object, will return a reference to the model.

 ### Globals